awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

 .. _set-up-google:

-Setup Google Login in your Mobile App
+Setup Google Login in Your Mobile App
 =====================================

 .. container:: option